 In family therapy, I work with children accompanied by their parents or caregivers, with the goal of making positive changes.
 My goal is to help parents enjoy the inevitably challenging work of childrearing.
 The techniques I use are informed by three years of specialized post-graduate training in ESFT – the catchy acronym for Eco-systemic Structural Family Therapy.
 Although it has a complicated name, this therapeutic approach can be simply explained.
 Often, the issues underlying most family problems remain relatively constant and follow recognizable patterns.
 Once we have identified what they are, I will be able to help your family break negative patterns, enhance your family strengths, and rebuild relationships.

-Before opening my private practice, I worked for several agencies in Philadelphia and the surrounding area, providing therapy in homes, schools and community-based programs.
+Before working in private practice, I worked for several agencies in Philadelphia and the surrounding area, providing therapy in homes, schools and community-based programs.
 Most recently, I served as assistant director of an outpatient program in the city, helping families in distress.
 I understand how difficult it can be to find the time to take care of yourself, while trying to cope with the stress of work, relationships and family.
 I have a particular interest in helping people who suffer from anxiety and depression.
 I also have extensive experience in the field of drug and alcohol addiction, having worked with clients who are in the early stages to those who have struggled for most of their lives and survived multiple relapses.
 Addiction, of course, does not occur in a vacuum, so I help individuals, couples and families address the issues that have led to drug and alcohol dependence.

 My fee is $160.00